Destinations

 Europe possesses architecture from almost every period of human history.
 Designs vary widely from ancient Greek ruins in the far southeastern tip of Europe, west to the Iberian Peninsula, where Moorish influences changed architectural style for centuries, and north to France, Germany and Great Britain, where Gothic architecture emerged as Europe struggled to exit the Dark Ages.

 Larger cities like Paris, London, and Rome all have fabulous architecture, but don't overlook other destinations, like Vienna or Florence.
 For 600 years, Vienna was the seat of the Habsburg Dynasty.
-Colorful, ornate buildings are throughout Vienna, and it is maybe the cleanest, safest city I have visited in Europe.
-Every neighborhood, even modern apartment buildings, have decorative architecture.
+Colorful, ornate buildings are throughout Vienna.
+Indeed, every neighborhood, even modern apartment buildings, have decorative architecture.
 My favorite cities for photographing are the smaller ones like Bath, England and Salzburg, Austria.

-Below: Peterskirche, Vienna, built in the early 1700s.
+Peterskirche, left, was constructed in the early 1700s.

 In addition to Vienna and The Adriatic, below are some of my favorite locations for photographing architecture, and just generally fun places to explore.